Skip to main content

 Current mix

-These are the anchor papers that define the current clinical landscape, not just the most recent citations.
+Defining the current clinical landscape — not just the most recent citations.

 Semaglutide and Cardiovascular Outcomes in Obesity without Diabetes (SELECT)